arafatm/learn-udemy-go-bootcamp/readme.md

 }
 ```

-## 20. What is a package scope?
+## 21. The same names in the same package

 xxx
-## 21. The same names in the same package
 ## 22. Importing happens in the file scope
 ## 23. Renaming imported packages
 ## Quiz 3: Prove Yourself: Scopes